-All swimming and water activities must be done in accordance with the BSA Safe Swim Defense policy.
+All swimming and water activities must be done in accordance with the Safe Swim Defense policy.
 In addition, water shoes, a lifejacket and a swimsuit or shorts must be worn by all swimmers at all times.

-Diving is prohibited at the NLHA per the BSA Safe Swim Defense policy.
+Diving is prohibited at the NLHA per the Safe Swim Defense policy.
 Therefore, all entry into the water must be feet first or by wading into the water.
 Jumping feet first into the water is allowed from rocks or ledges no greater than 40 inches above the surface of the water and if the water is clear and the depth of the water is at least 7 feet deep.
-Persons should not jump into water from heights higher than they are tall, and should jump only into water chest deep or greater with minimal risk from contact with the bottom.
 No elevated entry is permitted where a person must clear any obstacle, including land.
 Lifejackets must be worn at all times.